-- all employees have permanent and easy access to the company's Code of Conduct and the policies & procedures; and - each employee receives a compliance overview including the conflicts of interest matters when he/she starts working for LIS.

-LIS shall ensure that all its employees have the sufficient skills and awareness of what constitutes a Conflict of Interest and what measures are required when a Conflict of Interest has been identified.
+- all employees have permanent and easy access to the company's Code of Conduct and policies & procedures; and - each employee receives, on commencing their employment a compliance overview including the conflicts of interest matters. - LIS shall ensure that all its employees have the sufficient skills and awareness of what constitutes a Conflict of Interest and what measures are required when a Conflict of Interest has been identified.